kaiopiola/OpenPasswd/README.md

 ~~I want to recreate my [PHP Keygen-Package](https://github.com/kaiopiola/keygen-package) as a NPM package on future, and I'll implement it on this project.~~

 I already started the JS version of the project above and I'm updating this repo to use it, so check it out [here](https://github.com/kaiopiola/keygen-js).

+Intentions:
+- Create an web API to let you use this project online without needing installation or implementation